Odette da Silva is a Venezuelan poet and educator based in Finland. She believes that creativity can be a source of wonder for anyone.

 Hallways of the Central University of Venezuela

 Odette has a background in aesthetics and the arts, which she has taught at the Central University of Venezuela and Åbo Akademi University, Finland.
-She holds a Doctoral degree from Delft University of Technology, The Netherlands, where she examined universal principles of beauty in collaboration with the University of Cambridge, UK.
-Her research has been published in journals such as Design Issues and Empirical Studies of the Arts; and has been granted the Robert Francès Award by the International Association of Empirical Aesthetics.
+She holds a Doctoral degree from Delft University of Technology, The Netherlands, where she examined efficiency as a principle of beauty in collaboration with the University of Cambridge, UK.
+Her research has been published in the International Journal of Design, Design Issues, and Empirical Studies of the Arts; and it has been granted the Robert Francès Award by the International Association of Empirical Aesthetics.